k4cg/nichtparasoup/README.md

 # nichtparasoup

-nichtparasoup is a hackerspaces home entertainment system.
+nichtparasoup is a hackerspaces entertainment system.
 It randomly displays images/gifs from [giphy](http://giphy.com), [soup.io](http://soup.io), [pr0gramm](http://pr0gramm.com), [4chan](http://4chan.org),
 [9gag](http://9gag.com) and [reddit](http://reddit.com).

-at our hackerspace [k4cg](http://k4cg.org) we used [soupcache](https://github.com/exi/soupcache) very often but the project has some issues, so we cannot host ist onsite and decided to write our own.

-the idea behind nichtparasoup is to keep it as simple as possible by just requiring 3 python libraries. you should just be able to download, install `werkzeug`, `configparser` and `bs4` and point your browser to the configured port of your machine
+At our hackerspace [k4cg](http://k4cg.org) we use it since 2 years now.
+It turns out to be a very non-invasive way of entertaining a crowd as a

 <img src="https://github.com/k4cg/nichtparasoup/raw/master/screenshot.png">